DHTMLX/docs-spreadsheet/docs/working_with_cells.md

 ---
-sidebar_label: Editing cells
+sidebar_label: Work with cells
-title: Editing cells
+title: Work with cells
 description: You can learn about working with cells in the documentation of the DHTMLX JavaScript Spreadsheet library.
 Browse developer guides and API reference, try out code examples and live demos, and download a free 30-day evaluation version of DHTMLX Spreadsheet.
 ---

-# Editing cells
+# Work with cells

 ## Setting cell value